494 Visa (Skilled Employer Sponsored Regional)

 ✓ Maintain adequate health insurance

-✗ Apply for most other skilled or partner visas during first 3 years
+Apply for most other skilled visas during the first 3 years

 Can the 494 Visa Lead to PR?